 Counseling support has been a critical component of school behavior management.
-In addition to now having a full-time on-site Counselor we have partnered with community-based organizations to further support our students and families.
+In addition to a full-time on-site counselor, we have partnered with outside organizations to provide additional counseling resources.
 This allows all to have the abilities to serve our scholars throughout the course of their day.
 The counselors set up meetings with students, and provide counseling during non-academic time for 30-minute sessions.
-Our Counseling Department also offers social skills groups, group counseling, in class lessons, and crisis mediation to support our students.
+Our Counseling Department is now offering monthly Advisory lesson plans as well based on specific needs such as managing feelings, peer mediation, and more.
+Additional counseling support includes: